KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 - Record your samples on the same device that will handle wakeword detection.
 If you have one Rhasspy master and several Satellites, all with same ReSpeaker 2mic PiHat for example, you can use same pmdl file for all, as the hardware (even mixing Pi4 / Pi0) are the same.
 But don't record it on your desktop ...
 - Each room, even the most silent one (you don't live in an anechoic chamber ...), have its own background noise signature.
 So, it's better to record samples in a room where you don't plan to use this wakeword.
 Not having this background noise in the wakeword will prevent some false positive.
 - Obviously, move your Rasp into your most silent room for recording.
 No fridge noise, no PC or NAS fan noise, just ... no noise !
 If you can hear something, move!
-- snowboyRecord or whatever you use will create samples with leading and trailing noise.
-You will have to clean each sample before generating pmdl file!
+- snowboyRecord will automatically cut leading and trailing noise/silence in your sample.
+If you use arecord or another tool, you will have to clean each sample before generating pmdl file!
 You can use free Audacity tool or any wave file editor.
-Overwrite recorded files (0.wav, 1.wav, 2.wav) so snowboyTrain take the cleaned ones.
+Check a x_uncut.wav sample for example.

 {% include lightbox.html src="../other/Rhasspy/images/customWakeword_cut.jpg" data="Snowboy-CustomMaker" title="Cut samples leading/trailing noise." imgstyle="width:500px;display: block;margin: 0 auto;" %}